sallcoll/hello-world/README.md

 # hello-world
-this is where I'll be putting projects from edx cs50
+this is where I'll be putting some projects from edx cs50